Last Updated on 27 November 2025 by Cycloscope

 This is quite hard.
 Korea is still a little bit better than Japan regarding the number of English speakers, close to 5% probably (random number), similar to China.

-Speak very slow and very basic English, use very simple sentences, and learn some basic Korean, numbers, and greetings will get you sincere smiles.
-The alphabet is not so complicated as it seems, if you have patience you can learn it in a couple of weeks.
+Speaking very slowly and using straightforward sentences, and learn some basic Korean, numbers, and greetings will get you sincere smiles.
+The alphabet is not so complicated as it seems; if you have patience, you can learn it in a couple of weeks.

 Connectivity